 If you start to take benefits earlier than you originally intended, the level of the benefits you can take may be lower than expected and may not meet your needs in retirement.

-Your SIPP may be subject to additional tax charges at the point you withdraw funds if your pension is valued at more than the lifetime allowance (£1,073,100 in 2020/21).
+Your SIPP may be subject to additional tax charges at the point you withdraw funds if your pension is valued at more than the lifetime allowance (£1,073,100).

 If you take income withdrawals, this may erode the capital value of your fund.
 If investment returns are poor and a high level of income is taken, this will result in your SIPP falling in value and could result in a lower income than anticipated in the future.